ArronJablonowski/OpenClawNotes/README.md

 Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *See The Security Risks above*

 ### 🛡️ Put the OpenClaw system on its own dedicated and isolated VLAN.
-This will isolate the rest of the LAN from any potential lateral movement attempts if the sytem becomes compromised.
+This will isolate the rest of the LAN from any potential lateral movement attempts if the system becomes compromised.
 - *VLANs are outside the scope of this guide - google 'what is a VLAN' - or ask a cloud AI provider*
 - *Isolation via Docker is not recommended as docker will cause a performance hit to the LLMs. (~10-20% slower)*